PizzaRollProgramma/LykenNS/README.md

 9. Once you are in go to the top right corner and select wifi then use wlan1 and connect to your network.

-10. Now you can disconnect and test the pi by going to the adress 192.168.1.200
+10. Now you can disconnect and test the pi by going to the adress of the RPI which you can see by starting The Run_Me python program

 11. You are done!
-Now you can type the adress 192.168.1.200 in the url bar and use the server like that.
+Now you can type the adress of the Pi in the url bar and use the server like that.